Bumblefoot Chicken Picture

 If the bumblefoot infection has become severe, you would need to do an operation to stop the spread of the infection.
 Washing the bird’s infected feet with a Betadine or an iodine solution is a good idea.

-If the bird has to scab over its foot, pull off some of the scabs and try to open them up while washing them – this will help eliminate any bacteria underneath the scabs.
+If the bird has to scab over its foot, pull off some scabs and try to open them up while washing them – this will help eliminate any bacteria underneath the scabs.

 You don’t want bacteria to spread from the feet to other body parts.
 It is also advisable to take it to a vet to ensure it gets excellent care for Bumblefoot infection in chicken.